DivanDesign/EvolutionCMS.libraries.ddTools/README.md

 ### `\DDTools\BaseClass`

-Simple class with some small methods facilitating your work.
+Simple abstract class with some small methods facilitating your work.
 It is convenient to inherit your classes from this.

 You can see an example of how it works in the [(MODX)EvolutionCMS.snippets.ddGetDocumentField](https://code.divandesign.biz/modx/ddgetdocumentfield) code.